-SEM operation experience in Summer camp
+SEM operation experience in Summer camp.

 Melting Pot Environment of Different Scientific Fields, Cultures, and Nationalities Fusion of different fields and cultures creates the possibility of innovation.
 At MANA, we are pursuing a "melting pot environment" where world-class human resources from diverse fields of specialization and different nationalities and cultures can come together and work "under one roof."
-This is fostering a rich international perspective and giving birth to new ideas and original, creative research. ----- Challenge for Integrated Field A cosmopolitan research environment Because more than half of all MANA researchers come from countries other than Japan, we are actively working to create an environment where wide-ranging exchanges among Japanese and international researchers are possible.
+This is fostering a rich international perspective and giving birth to new ideas and original, creative research.
+Cosmopolitan Research Environment Because more than half of all MANA researchers come from countries other than Japan, we are actively working to create an environment where wide-ranging exchanges among Japanese and international researchers are possible.
 The WPI-MANA Building, which was completed in the spring of 2012, was designed so that researchers in many fields can share the same space by removing the walls of offices on each floor to form single large rooms.
 We also made transparency a priority in laboratories by using glass-paneled corridor walls and doors throughout the new building so that researchers who come and go outside labs can see the experiments in progress inside.

-Labs with glass-paneled walls to encourage transparency A unique feature of the new WPI-MANA Building: Glass-paneled spaces for communication between researchers on each floor of the Atrium Research Assistance Full support for researchers MANA has created an environment where researchers can devote their full attention to their research, regardless of nationality, by adopting English as a common language and assigning experienced staff to act as secretaries providing administrative support to researchers.
+Labs with glass-paneled walls to encourage transparency.

+ing: Glass-paneled spaces for communication between researchers on each floor of the Δtrium Full Support for Researchers MANA has created an environment where researchers can devote their full attention to their research, regardless of nationality, by adopting English as a common language and assigning experienced staff to act as secretaries providing administrative support to researchers.
 We give warm-hearted assistance to researchers with foreign nationalities as they start their new lives in Japan, and we offer Japanese language classes and "experience" classes so newcomers can learn more about Japanese culture and deepen their understanding of Japan.